SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 `conda activate gp_rl_env`

-Depending on your platform, you may have to modify the yml file to install pytorch following the instructions [here](https://pytorch.org/get-started/locally/)
+Depending on your platform, you may have to change the yml file to install Pytorch following the instructions [here](https://pytorch.org/get-started/locally/)

 <a name="run"/>